 How the Museum Got Started?

 The Violette Szabo Museum opened its doors in June 2000 and was the brain child of Rosemary Rigby MBE who was Violette's aunt.
 Many years of fundraising and collecting artefacts from people who knew Violette or served with her during the war came to fruition on that day in June.
-Virginia McKenna who played Violette in the famous movie Carve Her Name with Pride attended the first fund raising event to launch the appeal with £20,000 being needed in order to get the museum off the ground.
+Virginia McKenna who played Violette in the famous movie Carve Her Name with Pride attended the first fund raising event to launch the appeal with £20,000 and 1,000x here, being needed in order to get the museum off the ground.

 What Can We See at The Museum?

 The story and life of Violette Szabo is much in evidence at the museum along with life stories of the many resistance workers who sacrificed their lives for our freedom.
 Visitors can learn about Ravensbruck the concentration Camp that Violette and many of her compatriots were sent to following their capture.

 A plaque can be seen that commemorates the bravery of Violette and her friends who were eventually executed at Ravensbruck, Violette was just twenty three years old.
 Three versions of the Leo Marks poem "The Love That I Have"can be viewed at the museum.
 One version alerted the SOE that Violette was being coerced into writing but which version it was is unknown.